 - 1) In what areas did students perform well?
 For instance, consider which criteria have the highest number of "high proficiency" and "proficiency" scores.
 Conversely, in what areas did students struggle? - 2) Which, if any, students appear to be disproportionately impacted? - 3) For those who assessed this ISLO with your own course, did your students' performance match your expectations?
-How does their performance compare to the overall results? - 4) How did students' actual performance in lifelong wellness behaviors compare to their self-perceptions, as indicated in the survey? - 5) Given your responses to #1-4, speculate as to why students did well and/or struggled.
-Consider questions such as the following: what prior knowledge did you tap into that students possess that was relevant to completing the assignment? how does the assignment effectively enable students to apply the knowledge they acquire from the class and the text(s)? what class and/or co-curricular activities may have helped to do well on the assignment?
+How does their performance compare to the overall results? - 4) How did students' actual performance in lifelong wellness behaviors compare to their self-perceptions, as indicated in the survey? - 5) Given your responses to #1-4, what specific findings point to potential priorities for college action?
+What are the implications for scaling up, discarding, or refining certain practices?
+Consider, for instance, whether students are given adequate exposure and opportunities to practice these competencies; whether the assignment or task is an appropriate vehicle for them to demonstrate their abilities; or whether specific class and/ or co-curricular activities support students in acquiring these competencies.